Planning for your Future

 The federal government hires

 many of our graduates.
-Visit USA Jobs to look for these
+Visit USA Jobs or FBI Jobs to look for these

 employment opportunities.
 Key words to use include forensic, physical science,